LogoJapan Suki

 Kanman-iwa / 干満岩

-This giant cedar was known for strange marine lights seen around it during the first full moon of the year.
-Only the tree’s stump remains today.
+This giant cedar once emitted strange marine lights visible from the coast during the year’s first full moon.
+Only its stump remains today.

-If you hear the sound of wooden clappers echoing in the forest, it’s best to be cautious.
-This sound is said to be caused by a tengû, a malevolent creature from Japanese folklore.
+If you hear the sound of wooden clappers echoing through the forest, be cautious.
+According to legend, it’s the doing of a tengū, a mischievous and dangerous spirit from Japanese folklore.

-The legend of the Seven Wonders is well incorporated into local commerce.
-Shops sell Momiji Manju, maple leaf-shaped cakes typically filled with red bean paste (azuki).
-You can easily find the "Seven Wonders of Mount Misen" gift box, where each cake flavor corresponds to one of the wonders: cherry, plum, spice, and more.
+The legend of the 7 wonders supports local businesses.
+Shops sell Momiji Manju, maple-leaf-shaped cakes usually filled with sweet red bean paste (azuki).
+You can also find a special "7 wonders" gift box, where each cake flavor corresponds to one of the seven wonders: cherry, plum, spice, and more.

 Momiji Manju Cake